 Christian Aid works in four countries in Central America – Guatemala, Honduras, El Salvador and Nicaragua.
 We work with around 15 partner organisations, from community-based groups to larger organisations operating across the region and beyond.

 Our partners include indigenous communities, small farmers’ associations, development organisations, women and feminist organisations, research institutions and faith-based organisations.
-We also have strong links with sister ecumenical agencies, Norwegian Church Aid, Lutheran World Federation, Bread for the World, ICCO, Church of Sweden and work to seek new alliances with government ministries and agencies, and the private sector.
+We have strong links with sister ecumenical agencies, Norwegian Church Aid, Lutheran World Federation, Bread for the World, Church of Sweden, and we work together with these agencies in the Jotay ACT joint programme.

-Despite being considered a middle-income country, and the fifth largest exporter of coffee and sugar in the world, many people in Guatemala are suffering horrific poverty.
+Despite being considered a middle-income country, many people in Guatemala live in extreme poverty.
 It is a country of contrasts: flooding and drought, wealth and poverty, agricultural exports and food shortages.

-Twenty-five years on from the Central American Peace Accords, poverty, violence, environmental vulnerability and widespread inequality remain serious challenges for the region.
+Almost twenty-five years after the signing of Guatemala’s Peace Agreement (which put an end to a 36-year civil war), poverty, violence, environmental vulnerability and widespread inequality remain serious challenges for the country.